frePPLe/frepple/doc/user-guide/model-reference/operations.rst

     sub-operations, using some pre-defined percentages.

 * | `Operation_routing`_:
-  | Models a sequence a number of ‘step’ sub-operations, to be executed
+  | Models a sequence a number of step sub-operations, to be executed
     sequentially.

 **Fields**